 Frequently Asked Questions

-Firing an employee on the sole basis that they smoke would likely be considered unfair dismissal.
+Firing an employee on the sole basis of smoking would likely be considered unfair dismissal.
 You should always seek advice from a lawyer regarding the specific circumstances of each case.

 We appreciate your feedback – your submission has been successfully received.